-The Peer Health Educator (PHE) Program, is the student-based health promotion and education organization at Santa Clara University, operating out of the SCU Wellness Center (located at 862 Market Street, across from Dunne Hall).
+The Peer Health Educator (PHE) Program, is the student-based health promotion and education organization at Santa Clara University, operating out of the SCU Wellness Center (located at 852 Market Street, across from Swig Hall).

 The mission of the Peer Health Education Program is to provide an effective peer network to encourage, support, and advance healthful living for all SCU students.
 As a PHE, you will have the unique opportunity to learn the most current information on a variety of health-related topics including general wellness, eating disorders, body image, nutrition, stress management, alcohol and substance abuse, and healthy relationships.
 In addition, PHEs will be trained to facilitate interactive presentations, discussions, workshops, and health education events for SCU students within the RLCs, classrooms, and student organizations.
 PHEs will gain important leadership skills, develop teaching and public speaking skills, and have the opportunity to work with other students and campus staff and faculty.
 We welcome all SCU students to participate, regardless of major or class year, although the PHEs have historically been undergraduate students.

-Peer Health Educators put on and participate in campus-wide events and awareness campaigns, including:
+Peer Health Educators facilitate campus-wide events and awareness campaigns including (but not limited to):

 Becoming a PHE has many rewards, including: